zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 To be able to arrive at any truth, one first defeats the skepticism claim that nothing can definitively be known.

-Plato's Meno deals with the search for Truth, where Socrates converses with Meno, a noble from an area with strong Sophist presence, on whether virtue comes from teaching, or nature.
+**Plato's Meno** deals with the search for Truth, where Socrates converses with Meno, a noble from an area with strong Sophist presence, on whether virtue comes from teaching, or nature.

-Socrates in Meno instructs by guiding the barbarian servant boy of Meno's to discovering the Pythagoras theorem.
+Socrates in Meno instructs by guiding the barbarian servant boy of Meno's to discovering the Pythagorean theorem.
 And claims knowledge is a form of reminiscence, where, through philosophical guidance, one is no longer clouded by the sensory systems of the material world, and recalls the Truth that the soul had always known.

 Hence Plato establishes that **Truth** is different from **facts**, where the former is eternal, not sensory, and cannot come by perceptions, and the latter is ephemeral, material, and as Heraclitus would claim, always in flux, as the material world would be.

-Facts are various forms of rectilinear triangles drawn on the sand (flux, ephemeral, and material), and Truth is Pythagorean theorem that a^2 + b^2 = c^2 is the true form of rectilinear triangle.
+Facts are various forms of rectilinear triangles drawn on the sand (flux, ephemeral, and material), and Truth is the Pythagorean theorem that `a^2 + b^2 = c^2` is the true form of rectilinear triangle.
 (Aristotle would argue this is Platonic and not Socratic.
 Plato's work is also divided by later scholars into early, mid, and late where some ideas came earlier are later revised.)

 How is Truth acquired?
 One has it intuitively.
 The gift of rationality.